joeywang4/Flexo/README.md

 > When using a processor not included in this list, the weird machines may fail to generate correct results.
 > While a processor with similar microarchitecture may be able to run our weird machines, we cannot guarantee the accuracy and performance when using other processors.

+## Reproduce our results

+Follow the instructions in the [README](reproduce/README.md) file under `reproduce/` to run the experiments in our paper.

 ## Install with Docker